ABSounds/YIN-Pitch/README.md

 ## Results

 The script computes the estimated f0 values for the input signal and plots them on top of the spectrogram.
-The result of the pitch estimation for the [input audio](https://freesound.org/people/TheScarlettWitch89/sounds/427200/) (taken from [freesound.org](freesound.org))
+The results of the pitch estimation for the different input audios (taken from [freesound.org](freesound.org)) are included next:

 <div align="center">
   <img src="Figures/YIN_est_demo.png" alt="Image" />